We made it. Our whole month of 30 days of Ramadan crafts are over. We really enjoyed coming up with all the new Arabic and Islamic crafts!

 And as you can see, my daughter used our Peg Muslim Dolls to play with this mosque all afternoon!

-And here is a blurred photo of my youngest, having a grand old time with her new mosque.
+And here is a blurred photo of my youngest, having a grand old time with her new mosque (we cut more off the top to look like moons).
 I haven’t even told her she can color it if she’d like!